 \begin{remark} It is interesting to note that the proof of Theorem \ref{t:posvar} only requires that Assumption \ref{a:clt} holds for $\beta > 5d/2$ (taking \eqref{e:sigma} as the definition of $\sigma$).
-This suggests that a similar strategy could show that $\Var[N_\star(R,\ell)]$ is of at least volume order for all $\beta > 5d/2$. \end{remark}
+Moreover if one knew that the conclusion of Theorem~\ref{t:tmb} (including the uniformity over $\|p\|\leq\tau$) held for all higher order moments then the above proof would require only $\beta>d$.
+This suggests that a similar strategy could show that $\Var[N_\star(R,\ell)]$ is of at least volume order for all $\beta > d$. \end{remark}